Phone: (605) 642-6124

 B.S., Chemistry, Hanyang University, South Korea

-Title: Development of a Regulatory Switch to Control CRISPR/Cas9 Activity and Minimize Off-Target Effects
+Title: Development of a Light Controlled Turn Off Switch for CRISPR Cas9 to Minimize Off Target Effects